 2. The ballet

 I will be totally honest, I never saw myself as a ballet guy.
-I know Baryshnikov and Nureyev did it, but I didn’t grow up in Russia ok.
-So thanks to my girls’ ballet lessons (parents get to participate) I got to demi-pointes, pirouette and vole.
+I know Baryshnikov and Nureyev did it, but I didn’t grow up in Russia, OK?
+So thanks to my girls’ ballet lessons (parents get to participate), I got to practice my demi-pliés, pirouettes and chassés.
 Impressed?
 I wasn’t particularly elegant, but my girls loved that I gave it a go – and it is not something I had on my radar, ever.